ut-parla/Parla.py/tutorial/3_devices_and_architectures/README.md

 This script spawns two tasks and places them to CPU and GPU, respectively, performs element-wise add oprations, and prints results.
 In this case, the GPU task calls a function variant to GPU which exploits CuPy library.
+Please note that this script requires a bit of time at the beginning since CuPy exploits just-in-time compiler to convert Python functions to CUDA kernels.

 The below is outputs of this example.